BlockchainCommons/Research/papers/bcr-2022-001-secure-message.md

 ## The ChaCha20-Poly1305-IETF Cipher

-The [IETF variant of the ChaCha20-Poly1305](https://datatracker.ietf.org/doc/html/rfc8439) construction can encrypt a practically unlimited number of messages, but individual messages cannot exceed 64*(2^32)-64 bytes (approximatively 256 GiB).
+The [IETF variant of the ChaCha20-Poly1305](https://datatracker.ietf.org/doc/html/rfc8439) construction can encrypt a practically unlimited number of messages, but individual messages cannot exceed 64*(2^32)-64 bytes (approximately 256 GiB).

 To encrypt a message, the sender provides a 32-byte symmetric key and a 12-byte nonce.
 The nonce is sent as part of the message, but the key is kept secret between the sender and recipient.
 The ChaCha20 stream cipher is used for encryption and decryption, and as part of the construction, a 16-byte authentication tag is generated using Poly1305, and is used to verify message integrity.
 An "additional authenticated data" field can also be provided, which is not encrypted, but it is included in the message authentication step.
 This field is often used to send metadata about the encrypted portion of the message.
 In all, the fields used and the names this document refers to them by are: